istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/telemetry-api/index.md

 1.  workload (namespace-scoped resource with a workload `selector`)

 A Telemetry API resource in the root configuration namespace, typically `istio-system`, provides mesh-wide defaults for behavior.
-Do not to specify any workload-specific selector in the root configuration namespace (it will be ignored).
+Do not specify any workload-specific selector in the root configuration namespace (it will be ignored).

 Namespace-specific overrides for the mesh-wide configuration can be achieved by applying a new `Telemetry` resource in the desired namespace (without a workload selector).
 Any `Tracing` fields specified in the namespace configuration will completely override